cdl-geneseo/geneseo-dictionary/T/Thot.md

 # Thot

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Thot

 Created by  Unknown User (met10) on Apr 28, 2015

 (noun) An acronym for &quot;That hoe over there.&quot; Not Geneseo specific, but used in reference to women who are promiscuous or considered slutty.M.
 Turner S-Z 2015